andras-simonyi/citeproc-el/README.md

 XML-based, open format to describe the formatting of bibliographic references (see http://citationstyles.org/ for further information on CSL).

-`citeproc-el` implements most of the [CSL 1.01 specification](http://docs.citationstyles.org/en/stable/specification.html), including such advanced features as citation disambiguation, cite collapsing and subsequent author substitution, and passes more than 72% of the tests in the [CSL Test Suite](https://github.com/citation-style-language/test-suite).
+The library implements most of the [CSL 1.01 specification](http://docs.citationstyles.org/en/stable/specification.html), including such advanced features as citation disambiguation, cite collapsing and subsequent author substitution, and passes more than 70% of the tests in the [CSL Test Suite](https://github.com/citation-style-language/test-suite).
 In addition to the standard [CSL-JSON](https://github.com/citation-style-language/schema/blob/master/csl-data.json)